rakshhh/Virtual-Learn-Api-Documentation/README.md

                 "videoID" : [
                     <String - ID of the first video>,
-                    <ID of the second video>,
+                    <String - ID of the second video>,

                 ]

             },
             "questionnaire": {
-                "questionID" : <String - ID of the questionnaire>
+                "questionID" : <String - ID of the questionaire>

             },
             "numberOfVideos": <Number - Number of videos>,
-            "numberOfQuestions": <Number - Number of Questions>
+            "numberOfQuestions": <Number - Number of Questions in Questionaire>
         }

 OUTPUT FORMAT